Reassessing Sub-Neptune Structure, Radii, and Thermal Evolution: Model results

 \subsection{Post-Boil-Off Mass Fraction}

 In this section, we present the mass fractions at the end of boil-off, which determine the maximum initial mass fraction permitted for subsequent evolution.
 Tables \ref{table:1x} and \ref{table:50x} show the mass fraction grids as functions of rock/iron mass and bolometric flux for pure H/He envelopes and envelopes with 50$\times$ solar metallicity, respectively.
 For low-mass and highly irradiated planets (bottom left), the envelopes are completely stripped due to boil-off mass loss, denoted by zeroes.
 Note that they may still hold a radiative atmosphere with a negligible H/He mass.
 Conversely, more massive and cooler planets (top right) retain all of their initial envelope mass post-boil-off and, therefore, could potentially start the later evolution with any amount of envelope mass.
+Constraining the initial envelope mass for these planets requires a planet formation model, which is beyond the scope of this study.

 At the same rock/iron mass and bolometric flux, an envelope with 50$\times$ solar metallicity retains a higher final mass fraction at the end of boil-off, typically by a factor of 2 to 3, compared to a pure H/He envelope.
 This is because an atmosphere with a higher mean molecular weight ($\mu=3.58$) is more strongly bound to the planet and thus harder to escape.
 It is important to note that our model predicts that the metal-rich atmosphere would start at a higher initial temperature and therefore lose more mass than the pure H/He envelope if they had the same mean molecular weight.
 However, this initial entropy effect is relatively minor compared to the impact of the mean molecular weight in this comparison.